 - Enteric nervous system (ENS) – This is the intrinsic system of the gastrointestinal tract, which is the only part of the peripheral nervous system that is capable of local, autonomous function.
 Because it’s so independent it’s often called the second brain.

-It’s no secret that for most of us, daily life brings with it so many more moments that activate our sympathetic (fight or flight) response instead of our parasympathetic (rest and digest) response.
+It’s no secret that for most of us, daily life brings so many more moments that activate our sympathetic (fight or flight) response instead of our parasympathetic (rest and digest) response.
 We don’t even necessarily need to feel stressed for this to happen – our fast-paced environment alone can cause our sympathetic nervous system to kick on frequently.

 Weighted blankets help counteract this imbalance via deep pressure stimulation, which increases parasympathetic activity and helps us relax.
 (3)